asyncapi/parser-js/docs/ruleset/recommended-ruleset.md

 ### asyncapi-info-contact

-Info object should have `contact` object.
+Info object should have a `contact` object.

 #### Good example